saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

 ### 4.19. `Upgrade.tsx` (Upgrade Page)
 *   **Purpose:** Informs users about the benefits of upgrading to a paid tier.
 *   **UI:** Displays a comparison of features and limits between the Free Tier and Paid Tier, with a call to action to upgrade.

+### 4.20. `AccountCenter.tsx` (Account Center Page)
+*   **Purpose:** Provides a dedicated page for authenticated users to view and manage their profile information and subscription details.
+*   **UI:** Displays user's email, first name, last name, and avatar.
+Shows current subscription status and plan.
+Includes a form to update first and last names and a button to sign out.
+Links to the Upgrade page for free tier users.

 ## 5. Supabase Integration Details